Employer Information

 During this placement, you will also work one day per week in a clinical area to develop your clinical skills and enable you to continue to meet foundation curriculum requirements.

-Where the placement is based Across acute care hospitals in University Hospitals Bristol NHS Foundation Trust
+Where the placement is based Across acute care hospitals in University Hospitals Bristol and Weston NHS Foundation Trust

 Educational Supervisor for the placement Your Educational Supervisor will be an accredited Educational Supervisor.
-It is your responsibility to ensure that you have a beginning, midway and end of placement meeting with your allocated Educational Supervisor to set learning objectives and monitor and assess your progress.
+It is your responsibility to ensure that you have a beginning and end of placement meeting with your allocated Educational Supervisor to set learning objectives and monitor and assess your progress.

 Clinical Supervisor(s) for the placement